-The Kraft Heinz Savings Plan (the "Plan") (formerly H. J. Heinz Company Employees Retirement and Savings Plan) is a defined contribution plan covering eligible salaried and non-union hourly employees actively employed by the Company (as defined below).
+The Kraft Heinz Savings Plan (the "Plan") is a defined contribution plan covering eligible salaried and non-union hourly employees actively employed by The Kraft Heinz Company (the "Company" or "Kraft Heinz").
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 as amended ("ERISA"), and the U.S. Internal Revenue Code of 1986, as amended (the "Code").
 The following description of the Plan provides only general information.